patlefort/flutter-permission-handler/readme.md

 **Read the DNS section to make sure name resolution is working properly.**

 transmission-daemon will then run inside the network namespace "torrents" with a macvlan interface configured via dhcp.
 It will basically run with its own MAC address and IP address like a separate machine on your network, with the exception of some macvlan limitations.
-You can enable `netns-helper-dhcp6@torrents.service` if you want to use DHCPv6.
+You can enable DHCPv6 with `sudo netns-helper enable torrents dhcp6 --now`.

 ## `netns-helper` command